-The site is a central part of school life showcasing class work, and keeping parents and students up-to-date on school news and events.
-The site also informs and encourages parents of potential students to consider Discovery Bay as the right school for their children.
+The site was a central part of school life showcasing class work, and keeping parents and students up-to-date on school news and events.
+The site also informed and encouraged parents of potential students to consider Discovery Bay as the right school for their children.

 My responsibilities included:

 - Development of the site in pure CSS and XHTML 1.0 Transitional, which would then be integrated into the ExpressionEngine CMS